 Stop and consider that.
 Just two out of every hundred… A drop in the ocean.

 Naturally, no one would expect every marketing qualified lead to convert.
-But, that said, in one hundred leads – the size of a small high school graduating class – surely, more than a couple should have a legitimate interest in your products or service.
+But, considering all the work that goes into creating a lead, two out of every hundred is less than impressive.
+Surely, more than a couple individuals out of a group the size of a small high school graduating class have a legitimate interest in your products or service.